PgBiel/typst-tablex/README.md

 ## Usage

+To use this library through the Typst package manager **(v0.6.0+)**, write for example `#import "@preview/tablex:0.0.4": tablex, cellx` at the top of your Typst file (you may also add whichever other functions you use from the library to that import list!).

-To use this library, download the file `tablex.typ` from the latest release (or from the repository itself) and place it on the same folder as your own typst file.
-Then, at the top of your file, write for example `#import "tablex.typ": tablex, cellx` (plus whatever other function you use from the library).
+For older Typst versions, download the file `tablex.typ` from the latest release (or directly from the main branch, for the 'bleeding edge') at the tablex repository (https://github.com/PgBiel/typst-tablex) and place it on the same folder as your own Typst file.
+Then, at the top of your file, write for example `#import "tablex.typ": tablex, cellx` (plus whichever other functions you use from the library).

-This library should be compatible with Typst v0.1.0, v0.2.0, v0.3.0, v0.4.0 and v0.5.0.
+This library should be compatible with Typst v0.1.0, v0.2.0, v0.3.0, v0.4.0, v0.5.0 and v0.6.0.
 (Previous versions weren't tested.)
-**Using the latest typst version (v0.2.0+) is recommended**, as it fixes certain minor layout issues, and also brings compilation speed improvements.
+**Using the latest Typst version is recommended (v0.6.0+)**, as it fixes certain bugs related to the usage of `locate` with references (and also brings the package manager, making using tablex even easier!).

 ## Features